Berghof History, Family Crest & Coats of Arms

 Early History of the Berghof family

-Another 176 words (13 lines of text) covering the year 1798 is included under the topic Early Berghof History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berghof research.
+Another 52 words (4 lines of text) covering the year 1798 is included under the topic Early Berghof History in all our PDF Extended History products and printed products wherever possible.

 Berghof Spelling Variations